 “Despite continuing gaps in the understanding of how topical growth factors achieve their effects, their clinical efficacy has been demonstrated in multiple clinical trials,” the study indicated.

 Dr. Papantoniou recommends the use of topical hyaluronic acid serums and moisturizers that work to plump and smooth finer lines.

-“Using a retinol cream will also help for etched lines and may be mildly helpful,” she advised.
+“Using a retinol cream will also help for etched lines and maybe mildly helpful,” she advised.

 In a study published by the National Institutes of Health – “Anti-wrinkle creams with hyaluronic acid: how effective are they?” – a three-month trial examined whether the daily use of anti-wrinkle creams containing hyaluronic-acid has an influence on the depth of wrinkles, as well as skin tightness and elasticity.
-The trial involved splitting up 20 patients in four groups, each of which were assigned an anti-wrinkle cream containing hyaluronic acid for daily use.
+The trial involved splitting up 20 patients in four groups, each of which was assigned an anti-wrinkle cream containing hyaluronic acid for daily use.
 Before and after the trial, wrinkle depth was assessed, and skin-tightness and elasticity were evaluated.

 The depth of wrinkles in the perioral (the area around the mouth) “decreased significantly” in all groups, the study indicated, with depth reduction ranging between 10% and 20%.
 Additionally, skin-tightness “increased significantly” in all groups, rising by 13 to 30%; and “minimal significant changes” in skin-elasticity could only be shown in individual groups.

 The conclusion of the study noted that regular use of anti-wrinkle creams containing hyaluronic-acid for over 3 months “showed clear and positive effects” on wrinkle-depth and skin-tightness.
-“Due to the design of the study, however, no clear indication on the efficacy of hyaluronic acid could be shown.”
+“Due to the design of the study, however, no clear indication of the efficacy of hyaluronic acid could be shown.”